ibm-cloud-docs/billing-usage/exporting-usage.md

 | Used Credits      | `resources.term_credits.used_credits`     | The amount of credit used during the current month |
 | Current Balance   | `resources.term_credits.current_balance`  | The balance of remaining credit in the subscription term |
 {: class="simple-tab-table"}
-{: caption="Table 17.
-Enterprise usage report CSV contents for credit pools" caption-side="bottom"}
+{: caption="Enterprise usage report CSV contents for credit pools" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-0-2"}
 {: #credit-pool-type-enterprise-0-2}
 {: tab-title="Credit Pools"}